jodoll/avbus_protocol/README.md

 ![Capture of Amp Volume Down (command marked)](img/capture_command.png)

 The command is `0b11101` or `0xD` which means `Volume Down` when combined with `Amp`.

+### Repeat

+To repeat a signal the Footer is just extended by keeping the bus at `LOW` for the time the key is held on the remote.
+Exact timings need to be checked.

 ## Codes